-While empirical relations improve these constraints, \citet{Casagrande:2014} noted significant discrepancies between measurements of \rstar \ from presumed gold-standard Long Baseline Optical Interferometry (LBOI) using CHARA, and their own determination using the Infrared Flux Method (IRFM).
-Despite the LBOI method's claimed precision of $\sim1\%$ and the IRFM's precision of $\sim3\%$ (limited by the $\sim2\%$ systematic errors in the spectroscopic determination of \teff) the largest discrepancies were seen in the stars with the smallest angular size (regardless of physical size).
+While empirical relations improve these constraints, \citet{Casagrande:2014} noted significant discrepancies between measurements of \rstar \ from presumed gold-standard long-baseline optical interferometry (LBOI) using CHARA, and their own determination using the infrared flux method (IRFM).
+Despite the LBOI method's claimed precision of $\sim$1\% and the IRFM's precision of $\sim$3\% (limited by the $\sim$2\% systematic errors in the spectroscopic determination of \teff) the largest discrepancies were seen in the stars with the smallest angular size (regardless of physical size).
 This implies the gold-standard LBOI measurements were to blame. \citet{Tayar:2022} confirmed this behavior by highlighting discrepancies in different groups' LBOI measurements of the same systems using CHARA.
 More modern LBOI measurements (using additional calibration stars) may be more reliable, but still achieve a $\sim$1\% precision and only 29 stars are big, bright, and close enough to measure \citep{Mann:2015}.
-Another option for $\sim1\%$ stellar radii is finding detached, double lined eclipsing binaries, but these are also relatively rare, with only a handful $\mstar < 0.7 \msun$ known \citet{Torres:2010}.
+Another option for $\sim$1\% stellar radii is finding detached, double-lined eclipsing binaries, but these are also relatively rare, with only a handful $\mstar < 0.7 \msun$ known \citep{Torres:2010}.

-Similar to IRFM, \citet{Mann:2015} determined a semi-empirical relationship between the absolute \ks \ band magnitude and the masses and radii of low-mass stars, where the masses and radii of the calibration sample were determined through LBOI measurements and spectroscopically-determined temperatures and metallicities, with a surprisingly tight scatter: 1.8\% in mass and 2.7\% in radius.
+Similar to IRFM, \citet{Mann:2015} determined a semiempirical relationship between the absolute \ks-band magnitude and the masses and radii of low-mass stars, where the masses and radii of the calibration sample were determined through LBOI measurements and spectroscopically determined temperatures and metallicities, with a surprisingly tight scatter: 1.8\% in mass and 2.7\% in radius.